leaveoscaralone/react-graphql-project/stringifier/README.md

 ## Getting started

-To install the required dependencies, run `npm install && bower install` from the project folder.
+To install the required dependencies, run `npm install` from the project folder.

 To run the tests simply open `index.html` in your browser.
 After you add or modify some code in `index.js` save it and refresh the page in your browser to run the tests again.